 Homewood Mountain Resort Transportation and Dial-A-Ride

-Dial-A-Ride operates 7-Days a week during ski season and is a FREE service.
-Door to door service on the West Shore between 8 a.m. and 5 p.m.
+Starting April 4th, 2019, Dial-A-Ride will only operate on Saturdays & Sundays through the end of our extended winter ski season.
+Dial-A-Ride service is a FREE service for those skiing with us.
+Door-to-door service on the West Shore between 8 a.m. and 5 p.m.
 Please make reservations the day prior before 5:30 p.m. by calling 530-525-2922.

 North American Charter (NAC) Ski

-Founded in 2003, NAC SKI has become the fastest growning ski travel company in North America.
+Founded in 2003, NAC SKI has become the fastest growing ski travel company in North America.
 Their Northern California operation offers two routes.
 Route 1: Foster City – San Francisco – Concord to Tahoe.
 Route 2: Milpitas – Pleasanton – Concord to Tahoe.
 Their Homewood trips feature late-model Mercedes-Benz luxury fleet with restroom, flat panel video monitors, leather seat and footrest.
-Cost includes lift ticket, transportation and light breakfast.
-Other options include: bus ride only, one-way bus tickets, rentals, learn to ski/ride package, etc. For more information visit: www.nacski.com/Homewood or call 925.230.2086
+Cost includes lift ticket, transportation, and light breakfast.
+Other options include: bus ride only, one-way bus tickets, rentals, learn to ski/ride package, etc.

 Traveling to Homewood from outside the area?
 Zip on up to the mountain with Zipcar!
 Zipcar provides a wide variety of vehicles to its members by the hour and the day.
 Every reservation comes with gas, insurance, maintenance, and 180 miles per day.
 Join Zipcar, reserve online or via app, then get driving!